Tennessee man charged after 83-year-old woman found buried in garden - NewsBreak

 Seay was found days after an alert was issued on March 1 regarding to her disappearance.
 Police said at the time they were told she was at an unknown facility while they were completing a welfare check, but she wasn’t found during their search.

 Police confirmed a week later that her remains were found in a garden on Montgomery Street, where she lived.
-According to the affidavit, Seay was found buried about two feet under the flower bed wrapped in sheets next to a box of her son’s ashes.Missing Memphis woman found dead
+According to the affidavit, Seay was found buried about two feet under the flower bed wrapped in sheets next to a box of her son’s ashes.Suspect killed, 2 others dead after south St. Louis high school shooting

 The box of ashes was signed for by Tanner from a funeral home on September 16.